SlimHintz/bait-n-switch/README.md

 ![img](./src/images/final_roc.png)

 *A collection of all of the ROC-AUC curves of tested models.
-As you can see, the simpler models perforemed better on this data set.*
+The simpler models performed better on this data set.*

 ## Business Case